New York State Rifle & Pistol Ass'n v. City of New York: District court and court of appeals

 The New York State Rifle & Pistol Association Inc. and several gun owners in New York City filed suit against the City in 2013 in the United States District Court for the Southern District of New York after they had affirmed with the New York City Police that they could not take their guns in the city out of it to shooting competitions in New Jersey or to homes that they had owned for years.
 The plaintiffs argued that the ordinance violated their Second Amendment rights, affirmed by Heller, as well as the Dormant Commerce Clause and the right to travel.
 The District Court issued summary judgment for the City in 2015 and dismissed the plaintiffs' claims.
-The ruling found the city to have a compelling interest to limit firearms transport to support public safety and affected gun owners not to have been prevented from traveling out of the city without their guns or to use shooting ranges with guns purchased outside the city.
+The ruling found the city to have a compelling interest to limit firearms transport to support public safety, and found affected gun owners not to have been prevented from traveling out of the city without their guns or to use shooting ranges with guns purchased outside the city.

 The plaintiffs appealed to the U.S. Court of Appeals for the Second Circuit in 2015.
 The Second Circuit affirmed in early 2018.
 Applying intermediate scrutiny, the Second Circuit held that the law served an important governmental interest, promoting public safety, and that "the City has met its burden of showing a substantial fit between the Rule and the City's interest in promoting public safety."
 The Second Circuit also noted that Heller and McDonald affirmed the constitutional right to own guns only to defend one's home, not for transport or use outside the home.